Julia-Wagner/tails-and-treats/README.md

 ![Desktop start game modal](docs/screenshots/start_game_desktop.png)

 The mazes for bigger-sized screens are horizontal.
-However, for the mobile version of this game, I added a vertical maze to make better use of the available screen.
+However, for the mobile version of this game, I added a vertical maze to make better use of the available screen size.
 When the screen size is smaller than 600px, only the mobile option is selectable.

 ![Mobile start game modal](docs/screenshots/start_game_mobile.png)

 ### **Maze**

 After looking at different ways of creating a maze in JavaScript, I decided to use the [Playable Maze Game Generator](https://www.the-art-of-web.com/javascript/playable-maze-generator/) as my main resource.
 I had a look at how to implement a randomly generated maze from many different resources.
-But this seemed like the best option to me and I liked being able to just use the *MazeBuilder* class to build my maze and carry on doing the other things myself.
-So I used the *maze-builder.js* file and adapted it to the needs of my maze.
+But this seemed like the best option to me and I liked being able to just use the necessary functions from the *MazeBuilder* class to build my maze and carry on doing the other things myself.
+So I used the [maze-builder.js](https://www.the-art-of-web.com/maze-builder.js) file and adapted it to the needs of my maze.
 There were many functions in the tutorial that I did not need so I deleted them.

 In terms of styling, I decided to keep it simple with a white background and dark-brown walls as the colorful treats and the dog character make the maze busy enough.
 To indicate the exit of the maze, a bag of treats is placed above the opening.